By Edward C. Green

 In his newly published memoir, On the Fringe: Confessions of a Maverick Anthropologist, the American medical anthropologist Edward Crocker Green has given his readers a valuable, candid, and somewhat troubling narrative that is also filled with warmth, conviction, naivety, dry humor, and some remorse.

 Green’s personal and professional experiences are complex, controversial, and poignant.
-He spent the better part of over three decades as a globetrotting applied medical anthropologist and public health consultant to the developing world, particularly in sub-Saharan Africa where he conferred extensively with the continent’s traditional healers in an effort to bring about collaboration between them, Western doctors, and health officials with the aim of creating public health programs (these individuals are the actual primary health care gives throughout the continent).
+He spent the better part of over three decades as a globetrotting applied medical anthropologist and public health consultant to the developing world.
+In Africa, he conferred extensively with the continent’s traditional healers (the region’s primary healthcare providers) in an effort to bring about collaboration between them, Western doctors, and health officials with the aim of creating public health programs.

 And yet, for all his achievements and success, which includes publishing nine books chronicling his time working in international health and its challenges, there hung a low, dark cloud overhead.
 Right from the outset of the book, Green is candid about his anxiety, self-doubt, and depression (on consultancies abroad and fearing the paralyzing grip of imposter syndrome, Green often had with him an emergency valium in case of a serious panic attack).
 He also suffered from Accelerated Aging Awareness Anxiety and Agoraphobia when traveling, abroad.
 As if that weren’t enough, there was also parental conflict, particularly with his controlling mother that contributed to him becoming a hoodlum and hippie.

 As a young child, he describes his loneliness at boarding school and felt a deep yearning for his father’s presence.
 But it was busy times for Marshall Green in the Foreign Service, which he had joined after leaving the Navy at the end of the Second World War.
-There were a series of appointments at the US Embassy in Auckland, New Zealand, then as the chief assistant to US Secretary of State John Foster Dulles (Green senior reached the pinnacle of his diplomatic career as Assistant Secretary of State for East Asian and Pacific Affairs under the Richard M. Nixon administration and accompanied the Watergate president to his landmark trip to China in 1972).
+There were a series of appointments at the US Embassy in Auckland, New Zealand, then as the chief assistant to US Secretary of State John Foster Dulles.

 As a teenager, his life spiraled into juvenile delinquency.
 Green co-founded a street gang, complete with black leather jackets, switchblades, and a pompadour à la Elvis.
-He quietly blackmailed the principal of a US military school Green attended in Seoul, South Korea to promote him from freshman to junior.
-He challenged a teacher to a fistfight in class: “…why don’t you and I just step outside.” (the teacher in question would later provide tenor saxophone accompaniment during a dance party at his school, showing that Green was forgiving on the inside and perhaps just mean on the outside.
-In fact Green and this teacher became drinking buddies).
+He quietly blackmailed the principal of a US military school in Seoul, South Korea to promote him from freshman to junior.
+He challenged a teacher to a fistfight in class: “…why don’t you and I just step outside.”
 He smoked cigarettes and drank copious amounts of liquor.

-But the one incident that shaped his youth and, to a certain extent, helped define the rest of his life was a broken promise made by his mother, Lispenard Crocker (Lisa) Green (she committed suicide decades later), his reaction to that broken promise, a false accusation of troublemaking at school, and having a “chronic, negative attitude” that led to his expulsion from Groton, a prestigious New England boarding school that was his father’s alma mater as well as that of US President Franklin Delano Roosevelt, and his mother’s reaction (over-reaction Green would say) to it.
-His mother was devastated.
-She told him that not only was he a failure, but would always be a failure.
+But the one incident that shaped his youth and, to a certain extent, helped define the rest of his life was a broken promise made by his mother, Lispenard Crocker (Lisa) Green, his reaction to that broken promise, a false accusation of troublemaking at school, and having a “chronic, negative attitude” led to his expulsion from Groton, a prestigious New England boarding school that was his father’s alma mater.

-Despite his turbulent youth, Green in his later teens felt a growing desire for “conventional respectability and achievement”.
-At this time he had a clear-sighted sense of justice by, for example, very real unfairness of institutions such as the American draft system during the Vietnam War, as well as the notion that a life worth living involves what Buddhists describe as the joyous participation in the sorrows of the world.
+In his later teens, however, Green felt a growing desire for “conventional respectability and achievement”.
+At this time he had a clear-sighted sense of justice by the unfairness of American institutions such as the draft system during the Vietnam War, and the notion that a life worth living involves what Buddhists describe as the joyous participation in the sorrows of the world.

-The fact that his chapters on ethnographic field research on the Matawai, a maroon community living in the Amazon rainforest of Surinam (Dutch Guiana), South America for his doctorate are vivid, lively, and a joy to read, is a testament to the reality that besides some early hiccups, his integration into the village life of these New World Africans was, smooth, pleasant and even heartwarming (not all ethnographic fieldwork begin with such good fortune, however, Napoleon A. Chagnon Yanomami study and Colin M. Turnbull fieldwork among the Ik mountain people are two of the better known, and controversial examples in the discipline).
+The fact that his chapters on ethnographic field research on the Matawai, a South American maroon community living in the Amazon rainforest of Surinam (Dutch Guiana), for his doctorate are lively, vivid and a joy to read, is a testament to the reality that besides some early hiccups, his integration into the village life of these New World Africans was, smooth, pleasant and even heartwarming (not all ethnographic fieldwork begin with such good fortune.
+Napoleon A. Chagnon field study of the Yanomami and Colin M. Turnbull among the Ik mountain people are two of the better known and controversial examples in the discipline).

-But even when life was blissful among the Matawai, it was not enough to save Green’s first marriage.
-He loved his wife, Shannon, and had traveled with her and their young toddler son Tim (who was given the unforgettable name of Piki Dungidungi, a small fish that swims upstream in the Matawai language) to the South American jungle nation.
+But even when life was blissful among the Matawai, it wasn’t enough to save Green’s first marriage.
+He loved his wife, Shannon, and had traveled with her and their young toddler son Tim to the South American jungle nation (Tim was given the name of Piki Dungidungi, a small fish that swims upstream in the Matawai language)

 (Doing ethnographic fieldwork with one’s spouse is not unheard of in the field of ethnography.
-For instance, renowned British anthropologist David Maybury Lewis’ wife, Pia, joined him several months later in Brazil during his 1953 study of the Xavante, an indigenous community living remotely on the savannah of the Mato Grosso.
+For instance, renowned British anthropologist David Maybury Lewis and his wife Pia were together in Brazil during his 1953 study of the Xavante, an indigenous community living remotely on the savannah of the Mato Grosso.
 Pia was also a co-founder of Cultural Survival, an NGO that, among other aims, defends the human rights of indigenous peoples.
-And neither is it unique among Western authors whose work is based on personal ethnographic field studies such as Elizabeth Marshall Thomas who lived for several years on and off among the San “Bushmen" of the Kalahari and the Dodoth herders of northeast Uganda).

-But Shannon (who objected to Green sitting out the Vietnam War as a Conscientious Objector), contracted typhoid fever after drinking untreated river water and had to be medically evacuated back to Washington, DC.
-Although she grudgingly returned to Matawai-land, the writing was on the wall and they soon divorced.
-However, serendipity was on his side, and almost immediately after returning to the US, he met Suzie, a typist for the Reading is Fundamental program, the young woman who became his second wife.
-A half-century later, their love endures.
+Shannon contracted typhoid fever after drinking untreated river water and had to be medically evacuated back to Washington, DC.
+Although she grudgingly returned to Matawai-land, the writing was on the wall and they soon divorced (Green later re-married and a half century later his love for Suzie endures)

-It was heartening to read how in a relatively short time period (after a brief spell digging ditches as a day laborer), Green transformed himself from a valium-popping, insecure basketcase into a self-confident “career coach” with sufficient USAID experience behind him to be able to give free advice to young anthropologists who, for one reason or another, wanted to transition into the sphere of global health or international development work, but lacked practical experience.
+It was heartening to read how in a relatively short time period (after a brief spell digging ditches as a day laborer), Green transformed himself from a valium-popping, insecure basket case into a self-confident “career coach” with sufficient USAID experience behind him to be able to give free advice to young anthropologists who wanted to transition into the sphere of global health or international development work, but lacked practical experience.

 Nevertheless, the reputation of being a rabble-rouser followed him into his adult professional career as an applied medical anthropologist often by speaking truth to power ("instead of teaching introductory anthropology for the rest of my life, I could be saving lives by applying the useful things anthropology had to offer”).
 None more so than with his HIV/AIDS prevention work in sub-Saharan Africa during the 1990s.
 Together with a handful of epidemiologists and biomedical researchers, Green advocated for behavior change as a more effective method of HIV prevention rather than condoms or testing strategies.
 It was an indigenous lesson he learned from Uganda’s early approach to fighting HIV infection.

-The landlocked East African nation not only had the limited financial resources of a country emerging from years of civil war and decades of political instability; but also one of the highest HIV/AIDS infection rates on the continent.
+The landlocked East African nation not only had the limited financial resources of a country emerging from years of civil war and decades of political instability, but also one of the highest HIV/AIDS infection rates on the continent.
 The leadership in Uganda promoted sexual behavior change (i.e. fidelity) as its strategy for combating the deadly virus.
 Expectedly, it was ignored or overlooked by some Western observers who, among other criticisms and misgivings, stereotypically believed that Africans were set in their sexual ways.
-But at one stage during the 1990s, infection rates dropped significantly.
-His frank outspokenness on the ineffectiveness of condoms in fighting the deadly virus would have a major impact on his career.
-Nevertheless, Green would be vindicated in a number of later studies, surveys, and at least one popular book on Uganda’s invisible cure.

 The author takes the reader along on his various assignments around the world including the West Bank/Gaza Strip, Ukraine, Bangladesh, Swaziland, Nigeria, China, Tanzania, South Africa, and Mozambique, among many others with brief, but illuminating, sketches of life in exotic, but sadly many impoverished locations, and introducing us to insightful local colleagues as well as the ins and outs of USAID, UNICEF, or European Union (EU/EC)-backed consultancies, for example, and how he as a medical anthropologist approached a particular public health challenge in a specific location.